connexta/ion-search/README.md

     can perform keyword queries with this attribute.

 -   #### Contents
-    The `contents` query attribute refers to the `ext.extracted.text` field of the CST file.
     A client can perform keyword queries with this attribute.

 ## Inspecting
 The service is deployed with (Springfox) **Swagger UI**.